Isolina Carrillo

 Isolina Carrillo (December 9, 1907 – February 21, 1996) was a Cuban composer, singer and pianist.
 She was a member of the vocal group Conjunto Siboney.

 At the age of eleven she made her musical debut replacing a pianist that called in sick in her father’s orchestra.
-She came from a very musical family; her brothers and father were musicians.
+She came from a musical family; her brothers and father were musicians.
 She studied in the Municipal Conservatory of Havana.

 Date Range of DAHR Recordings: 1946 - 1949